thma/LtuPatternFactory/README.md

     deriving (Show)
 ```

-With this igredients its possible to write imperative programs like the following `while` loop that add the numbers from 1 to 10:
+With this igredients its possible to write imperative programs like the following `while` loop that sums up the natural numbers from 1 to 10:

 ```haskell
 -- an example program: the MiniPascal equivalent of `sum [1..10]`